-WARNING: If the brake band of the chain brake is worn too thin it may break when the chain brake is triggered.
+WARNING: If the brake band is worn too thin it may break when the chain brake is triggered.
 With a broken brake band, the chain brake will not stop the chain.
 The chain brake should be replaced by an authorized service dealer if any part is worn to less than 1/32" thick.
 Repairs on a chain brake should be made by an authorized service dealer.
-Take your unit to the place of purchase if purchased from a servicing dealer, or to the nearest authorized master service dealer.
+Take your unit to the place of pur-chase if purchased from a servicing dealer, or to the nearest authorized master service dealer.